Abhaneri: Geography

 Abhanari is located between the city of Bandikui and the town of Sikandra on the Jaipur-Agra highway, close to State Highway 25.
-To the right of the villiage flows the river Banganga.
+To the right of the village flows the river Banganga.
 It is about 210 km south of Delhi, about 95 km from Jaipur, 90 km east of Jaipur, 40 km east-northeast of Dausa, and 5 km from Bandikui.

 Landmarks

-In 1951, the Archaeological Survey of India (ASI) described an ancient mound in the vicinity of Abhaneri that yielded numerous objects of arcaheological interest including many examples of red and grey slipware.
+In 1951, the Archaeological Survey of India (ASI) described an ancient mound in the vicinity of Abhaneri that yielded numerous objects of archaeological interest including many examples of red and grey slipware.
 There were also a large number of Jain artefacts found in the mound.
 Jain pattavalis (spiritual genealogies) mention many Jain temples with high shikharas (spires) in the region, and attribute their existence to the charitable work of a rich merchant named Deshal along with his son.
 The artifacts indicate that Jainism flourished at Abhaneri between the 8th and 10th centuries CE.

 Abhaneri is famous for two important historical sites: the Chand Baori and the Harshat Mata Temple (the Harshatmata Mandir).
 Both are splendid examples of ancient Indian architecture.
 The Chand Baori is one of the most ancient, deepest and largest baoris (stepwells) in Rajasthan.
 The oldest parts of the structure date back to the 8th century, with significant additions made in the 18th century.
 The stepwell consists of three flight of stairs descending into the earth with a subterranean palace on one side.
 The flights of stairs and the palace are arranged in a square pattern with the well lying at the bottom.
 The flights of steps descends thirteen stories beneath ground level.

 The Harshat Mata Temple is located near the Chand Baori.
 It was a ritual for pilgrims to wash their hands and feet at the Chand Baori before visiting the temple.
 The Temple is dedicated to Harshat Mata, the goddess of joy and happiness.
 It was constructed in the 8th century CE.
 Though it was substantially destroyed by Islamic invaders in the 10th century, the remains of the temple still include architectural and sculptural elements dating from the 8th-century.
 The temple is on a raised platform from allowing unrestricted views of nearby fertile regions.
 A small village nearby houses many artisans.